-To link to this resource use: https://libraries.indiana.edu/resources/mmlt
+To link to this database use: https://libraries.indiana.edu/databases/mmlt

 Books and pamphlets covering trials for a wide variety of crimes, including adultery, land, libel, slavery and theft, among others.